Commercial property leases

 Under the rules on CRAR, the landlord can serve notice on a sub-tenant telling them to pay rent directly to the landlord until your arrears are cleared.
 If the sub-tenant fails to pay the rent claimed under the notice, then the landlord can use CRAR against them.

 If you are in arrears with your rent, your landlord could take steps to repossess the property.
 This allows your landlord to end the lease early without going to court.
-See the box headed Temporary protection from forfeiture for an explanation of how the rules have been temporarily changed due to coronavirus.

 Your landlord may be able to take forfeiture action in other circumstances, including if you: